-A simple citrus-chili chicken marinade turns plain-old chicken into juicy and tender chicken burgers that are full of flavor.
+A simple chicken fajita marinade turns plain-old chicken into juicy and tender chicken burgers that are full of flavor.
 Top them with peppers and onions for a fun twist on chicken fajitas!

 Fajitas are summer thing for me because what’s better than a quick-to-make dinner along with chips, salsa, guacamole, and cold beers when it’s hot outside?
 But instead serving up the chicken fajitas on a sizzling hot platter we’re going burger-style because burgers are a summer thing, too, and I always love a good mash-up.

 And as much as I love the sweet peppers piled on the burger with a bit of melty cheese it’s the tender, juicy chicken breasts that are really the star of the show.
 So this post is more about the chicken fajita marinade – a simple marinade that turns a boring old piece of chicken into something a little more special.

 Boneless, skinless chicken breasts are an ingredient that usually needs a little help to reach their full potential.
 Some people think they’re boring, but I see them more like a blank canvas.
 With the right preparation, a chicken breast can go from plain-jane to something memorable and, in the case of these fajita burgers it all starts with a chicken marinade.

 - 1/4 cup olive oil